-It is also recommended that the City of Madison pursue the following to further improve water quality and environmental resource management:
+It is also recommended that the City of Stoughton pursue the following to further improve water quality and environmental resource management:

-- 1. Request a formal Endangered Resources Review by the WDNR or one of their certified reviewers for potential impacts to endangered resources like rare plants, animals and natural communities and take necessary habitat protection measures if species are found. - 2.
-Encourage the use of native flora favored by the Rusty Patched Bumble Bee in landscaping to provide suitable habitat for this pollinator, where appropriate. - 3.
-Continue to foster the responsible use of chlorides by collaborating with Wisconsin Salt Wise and working to implement the Starkweather Creek Chloride Management Plan.
+- Continue to foster the responsible use of chlorides by collaborating with Wisconsin Salt Wise and encouraging public and private winter maintenance professionals to attend the winter salt certification classes offered by Wisconsin Salt Wise. - 2.
+Develop and implement a restoration plan for the wetland and woodland in the amendment area. - 3.
+Request a formal Endangered Resources Review by the WDNR or one of their certified reviewers for potential impacts to endangered resources like rare plants, animals and natural communities and take necessary habitat protection measures if species are found. - 4.
+Encourage the use of native flora favored by the Rusty Patched Bumble Bee in landscaping to provide suitable habitat for this pollinator, where appropriate.